 Hurt people hurt people.

-1) I have never in my life seen a well-adjusted person who purposely writes vicious, hate-filled emails/comments in an attempt to tear someone else down.
+1) I have never in my life seen a well-adjusted and happy person who purposely writes vicious, hate-filled emails/comments in an attempt to tear someone else down.
 Why?
 Because they’re too busy being well-adjusted and happy to waste their time being an insufferable jerk, that’s why.

-2) I have never received a piece of vicious criticism from a hater who is actually putting him/herself out there by creating anything meaningful.
+2) I have never received a piece of vicious criticism from a person who is actually putting him/herself out there by creating anything meaningful.
 These jokers are experts at trying to destroy things behind the safety of a computer screen (no skill or talent is needed to do that), but they’re pretty much incapable of building anything useful (lots of skill, talent, and guts are needed to do that).

 I remind myself of this often whenever I deal with mean-spirited comments or mean-spirited behavior.
 You should too.

 If you’re dealing with people who seemingly find pleasure in directing destructive criticism your way–it could be a customer, your significant other, your boss/coworker, or even your mom–just remember this: